-It is a priority to use limited funding to maximize access to as many vital documents as possible within the near term.
+It is a priority to use limited funding to maximize access to as many vital documents as possible..
 An analysis of vital documents for translation in Appendix C identifies those documents that have already been translated by HUD or others, those documents for which the most vital information can be provided in a summary, rather than a translation of the entire document, and those documents where interpretation of the document will be available in multiple languages.